-Electronic files in the formats listed in §3.9 are essential for high-quality reproduction.
+Electronic files in the formats listed in §3.9 are essential for highquality reproduction.
 The resolution of bitmap graphics should be a minimum of 600 d.p.i.
-Where electronic files are not available, hard-copy greyscale or colour images should be provided as glossy prints.
-Laser printer or photocopier output will generally be unsatisfactory for reproduction of such diagrams.

 5.2.
 Size

 Diagrams should be as small as possible consistent with legibility.
 They will normally be sized so that the greatest width including lettering is less than the width of a column in the journal.